 Webhook Reference

-Production reference for the Custom Webhook integration — handshake, signing, every event, every field, response contract, database schemas, and receiver examples in 6 languages.
+Production reference for the Custom Webhook integration — handshake, HMAC signing, every event, every field, response contract, idempotency on retry, self-hosting images, database schemas, troubleshooting, and receiver examples in six languages.

 This is the end-to-end reference for theStacc's Custom Webhook integration.
-It covers everything a developer needs to ship a production receiver: how authentication works, every event we send, every field we put in the payload, what to return, and ready-to-paste receiver + database schema examples.
+It covers everything a developer needs to ship a production receiver: how authentication works, every event we send, every field we put in the payload, what to return, how retries and idempotency behave, and ready-to-paste receiver and database-schema examples.

-Quick orientation: if you're configuring this from theStacc's dashboard, start at Connect Platforms → Custom Webhook.
+Quick orientation: if you're configuring this from theStacc's dashboard, start at Connect Platforms and choose Custom Webhook.
 This page is for the developer who needs to build (or audit) the receiving endpoint.
+For what happens when a publish fails and how to recover, see Publishing Errors & Retries.

 When to use a webhook#